kibedavid/kibedavid/README.md

 ### Hi there 👋
-My name is david(dave), I am an Economist and Software Developer.
+My name is david(dave), I am an Economist and Data scientist/Financial analyst.

 <!--